undergrad-partner-school

 In addition to its academic reputation, Hunter College is lauded for its commitment to diversity and access to education.
 The college attracts students from all walks of life, resulting in a vibrant and inclusive campus community.
 Hunter embraces the multiculturalism of New York City and offers numerous resources and support services to ensure student success.
 From its acclaimed arts programs to its strong emphasis on social justice and community engagement, Hunter College equips students with the skills and experiences needed to thrive in a rapidly changing world.

-Located in New York, NY and set in an urban environment, Hunter College of the City University of New York is a public university.
-This school follows a semester-based calendar.
-It has an acceptance rate of 47%.
-The freshman retention rate at Hunter College of the City University of New York is 80.3% and the six-year graduation rate is 56%.
+Located in New York, NY, Hunter College is a public university.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 54%.
+The freshman retention rate at Hunter College is 77.65% and the six-year graduation rate is 57%.

 Quick Facts